-MCC's International Student Advisor can provide academic advising to ESL students who would like to discuss their educational goals after completion of the ESL Program.
+MCC's Associate Director of the International Department can provide academic advising to ESL students who would like to discuss their educational goals after completion of the ESL Program.

 The International Student Advisor can help by researching colleges/universities inside and outside the Chicago area.